opendr-eu/opendr/docs/reference/installation.md

 sudo docker run -p 8888:8888 opendr/opendr-toolkit:cpu_latest
 ```
 This docker automatically runs a Jupyter notebook server that listens at port 8888.
-Then, you can access the Jupyter notebook at your [localhost:8888](http://127.0.0.1:8888).
+Then, you can access the Jupyter notebook by following the link provided in the console, it should be similar to [http://127.0.0.1:8888/?token=TOKEN](http://127.0.0.1:8888/?token=TOKEN).

 If you do not wish to use Jupyter, you can also experiment by starting an interactive session,
 ```bash
 sudo docker run -it opendr/opendr-toolkit:cpu_latest /bin/bash
 ```

-_(Optionally)_ If you wish, you can build our docker container (based on Ubuntu 20.04) using the [dockerfile](https://github.com/opendr-eu/opendr/blob/master/Dockerfile) provided in the root folder of the toolkit:
+_(Optionally)_ If you wish, you can build our docker container (based on Ubuntu 20.04) using the [dockerfile](/Dockerfile) provided in the root folder of the toolkit:
 ```bash
 cd opendr
 sudo docker build -t opendr/opendr-toolkit:cpu .